 Appoint Safety Experts

 A culture of shared responsibility is of utmost importance.
-However, it isn’t enough to tell developers that they are all responsible for software security.
+However, telling developers they are all responsible for software security isn’t enough.
 Keeping track of new attack vectors and malware developments is a job that needs a dedicated employee.
 You can’t expect the same level of expertise from everyone.

-By introducing a security expert to your multidisciplinary team to share their knowledge of best practices, you’ll help your employees recognize and support a collaboration culture with security pros.
+Introducing a security expert to your multidisciplinary team to share their knowledge of DevSecOps best practices’ll help your employees recognize and support a collaborative culture with security pros.

 Consider Security at the Design Stage

-For developers to share responsibility for the security of the software project, corresponding issues need to be addressed before the code is written.
+For developers to share responsibility for the software project’s security, corresponding issues must be addressed before the code is written.
 Security should be reflected in user stories.
 It should be discussed during backlog review and sprint planning.
 When thinking about new functionality, take the time to consider the risks it may pose and how they can be mitigated.

 STRIDE threat modeling strategy and tools like the OWASP cheat sheet will help stay on the right track.
 Thinking about security measures at the design stage won’t guarantee that everything necessary is taken into account, but it’s a good start for promoting a DevSecOps culture.